codbex/codbex.github.io/products/oceanus.md

 Oceanus Edition includes all necessary features for Document Management for <b>CMIS</b> compliant repositories.

-It provides capabilities for Document Browser, Document Viewer, Import and Export of files, ZIP compressing and decompressing.
+It provides capabilities for Document Browser, Document Viewer, Import and Export of files, ZIP compressing and decompressing:

+* CMIS repositories
+* Built-in file system repository
+* Document browser
+* Document viewer
+* Document upload
+* Document download
+* ZIP upload with an option to extract the content
+* ZIP download with an option to compress a folder
+* FTP access channel
+* SFTP access channel
+* S3 repository
+* Federated authentication (SAML, OpenId)
+* Adapted to Kubernetes infrastructure
+* Adapted to AWS Elastic Container Service
+* User/role-based security model
+* Modular architecture and allows to extend with own plugins

 ### Document Management